 Ideal rest is a vital component of exercise, not only between training sessions but also between sets during a workout.
 Following the completion of a set of exercises, the body must “clear out” the metabolic by-products incurred from the trauma of the lift; we refer to this as muscular recovery.
 As a general rule, rest time between sets is a function of the amount of weight being lifted.
-According to the American Council on Exercise (ACE), different goals dictate the paradigm of sets, volume and rest intervals.
+Different goals dictate the criterion of sets, volume and rest intervals.

 Ideal Rest Interval for Endurance Training

 If a client is attempting to increase sports-specific muscular endurance, as is often the case with runners and cyclists, keeping rest intervals less than 30 seconds will facilitate the conditioning required for prolonged workouts.
 In this scenario, weight is typically lowered while volume is quite high, such as sets of 20-30 repetitions.